 They asked me very simple questions.
 I think they asked why I wanted to live in the building, and why I wanted to live in the area.
 They asked me about my employer who they were curious about—not that it was a sticking point, they were just curious.
-They asked one other question, like what are we looking for in a building.
+They asked one other question, like what were we looking for in a building.
 There were no curve-ball questions, just a few get-to-know-you questions.
-Then they said, 'let’s tell you about what Kings Village is like and some of what we experience here.'
+Then they said, "let’s tell you about what Kings Village is like and some of what we experience here."
 I didn’t anticipate that!
 It was a very easy interview.
 The conversation flowed.
 I wish I’d known that going in, I wouldn’t have been so nervous.

 Most of the articles I had read were about board interviews in Manhattan, so that’s where I got the impression it was a really daunting experience.
 I’m sure there are buildings in Brooklyn that mimic the board interviews in Manhattan, but I think the outer boroughs are a bit more laid back.

 How did the board respond to you and your mother wanting to live together?

 On the one hand, I thought maybe that was favorable; because I’m a younger purchaser maybe they might like the fact that my mom is here holding down the fort.
 So, I thought it is probably going to be beneficial but on the other hand, it is non-traditional.
 I thought, maybe they might not like a single person and her mother living together, maybe they are looking for a family.
 I had no idea.

 In the end, I think it came off well particularly because the members who interviewed us were all older women so I think they liked the fact that my mother and I are still close.
 I think they thought it added some stability.
 In hindsight, if it was just me buying the apartment by myself, I’m not sure if it would have gone over so well.